opinti/spectral-multifidelity/README.md

 ### Example Usage

-For examples on how to use please check the experiment notebooks.
+For end-to-end examples on how to use, please check the experiment notebooks.

 ## Project Structure